 1.04.
-Which mSupply package best suits your organisation?
+Which combination of mSupply products best suits your organisation?

 Since its creation in 1998, mSupply has grown and multiplied as it has been applied to different challenges.
 The original Free-user (Windows or Mac based) application continues to be downloaded and used regularly.
-In fact, it comes packed with (almost) all the bells and whistles of some of our most sophisticated installations, but is only suitable for a small, single concurrent user facility.
+In fact, it comes packed with (almost) all the bells and whistles of some of our most sophisticated installations, but is only suitable for a small, 'single concurrent user' facility.

-Comparison of the mSupply packages
+Comparison of the mSupply products